 Harry rose to his feet and looked over at Hermione, who seemed to have tears in her eyes, before moving to stand at Keldorn's right.

-"Come, Harry," said the old knight, "we must speak with the Headmaster about what has taken place today.
+"Come, Harry," the old knight said, "we must speak with the Headmaster about what has taken place today.
 Your life is about to become very different.
 You may join us, Miss Granger, if you wish."

 No one said another word as they walked off in the direction of the castle and the Headmaster's office.
 Harry simply fell in line behind his new mentor.
 Hermione took her place at Harry's side, and with a look of pride in her eyes and a smile on her lips, she slipped her hand into his as they went to find Dumbledore.

 AN: Looks like Harry's now a squire, eh?
 And he even found the courage to ask Hermione out on a date!
 What do you think?
 Where shall we go from here?
 Let me know what you have to say.

 Another longer chapter, but I didn't want to split it.
 I know that the tone shifts from light and fun in the beginning to quite serious at the end, but I thought it balanced out rather well.
 What do you think?

 Special thanks to muggledad for recommending this little fic in his tale entitled The Last Casualties.
 You, sir, are a gentleman and a scholar.

 In order to pay it forward, as it were, might I humbly recommend Burgundy Blues by Inkyprints?
 It's a rather original and highly amusing take on the Harry-isn't-the-boy-who-lived idea.
 Go give it a read.
 (Note 6 May 2017: sadly, it has not been updated in a rather long time...)

 Please take a moment and leave a review on your way out.
 Thank you to everyone who left a review, followed or favorited the story so far.
 You're all wonderful.
 And thanks for reading!